sugendran/eslint-plugin-skyscanner-dates/CONTRIBUTING.md

   * README.md
 * Code reviewed by at least one other member of Dingo
 * CHANGELOG.md (if existent) updated to contain a brief summary of the change
-* Version in package.json updated to reflect the change (follow our [versioning policy](https://confluence.skyscannertools.net/x/R4h2))
 * References to the new dependency updated accordingly (for example, in reference apps, update the dependency and showcase any new functionality added)

-## Core Team

-This project is maintained by members of the `dingo` [GitHub group](https://github.skyscannertools.net/orgs/dingo/people).